bagasjs/bfpp/README.md

 # BFPP (Brainf*ck++)
 A modified and extended brainf*ck interpreter

+## Status
+Discontinued
+My plan was to have a high level programming language on top of BFPP which is BFCAT.
+The plan on BFCAT was a turing complete programming language that will works in a normal (non-extended) Brainfuck interpreter.
+But when implementing the feature of array it's looklike almost impossible (if not impossible) without having an extended feature on top of the brainfuck interpreter.

+My plan for this project was to show it off as a Game Of Life that works in the web but written in Brainfuck and submit it into my local Programming community [Web Programming UNPAS](https://www.youtube.com/@sandhikagalihWPU).
+But due to the array obstacle.
+I discontinue this project for a while until I found motivation to continue it.
+If you're interested look for it.

 ## Language Design
 Brainf\*ck is a simple programming language that consist of 8 instructions.
 BFPP add some more instructions to make the language a bit easier to use and can interact with external